 National, toll-free 24/7 crisis line for individuals who need support as a result of learning about and from the Inquiry, its reports and related information.
-Service is available in English, French, Cree, Anishinaabemowin(Ojbiway) and Inuktitut.
+Service is available in English, French, Cree, Anishinaabemowin(Ojibway) and Inuktitut.
 Phone: 1-844-413-6649.

 After-care supports: "Survivors, family members and those affected by the issue of missing and murdered Indigenous women and girls can access mental health counselling and community-based cultural support services."

-National Inquiry into Missing and Murdered Indigenous Women and Girls Honouring and Awareness Day in Manitoba
+October 4 is Missing and Murdered Indigenous Women and Girls Honouring and Awareness Day in Manitoba